-To our knowledge, this is the first study to document a reduction < 5 mmHg in invasive transmitral pressure gradient at the PMC procedure, as an independent predictor for events.
-This effect was further magnified after adjusting for mitral regurgitation and moderate disease in other valves, possibly indicating a more accurate reflection of the actual hemodynamic improvement.
-We believe this could have clinical implications, as a practical and objective "cutoff" to help the interventional cardiologist during the procedure, besides the MVA and mitral regurgitation.
-Of course, further multicentric with standardized MACE definition will be needed to validate this predictor.
+adjusting for MR and moderate disease in other valves, possibly indicating a more accurate reflection of the actual hemodynamic improvement.
+We believe this could have clinical implications, as a practical and objective "cut-off" to help the interventional cardiologist during the procedure, besides the MVA and MR. Of course, further multicentric studies with a standardized MACE definition will be needed to validate this predictor.